bio-tools/biotoolsSchemaDocs/what_is_biotoolsschema.rst

 -----------------------------------

 Contributions to biotoolsSchema are very welcome.
 Github being our primary communication channel, please do not hesitate to open issues, or comment on them.
 Pull requests are also welcome!
 The list of repositories hosting biotoolsSchema and its documentation are listed below.
-All materials are available under the `CC-BY-SA 4.0 license<license>`_.
+All materials are available under the :doc:`CC-BY-SA 4.0 license<license>`_.

 Documentation
 -------------